A Checklist to Returning to Office After COVIDBlog / March 30, 2022 / with Christoph Drebes

 - What do they like about working in an office?

-- Has your company tried initiatives to implement to tackle WFH burnout (complementary telehealth sessions, virtual fitness challenges, virtual coffee networking, home office stipends, etc.)?
+- Has your company tried implementing initiatives to tackle WFH burnout (complementary telehealth sessions, virtual fitness challenges, virtual coffee networking, home office stipends, etc.)?
 What works, and what doesn’t?

-If you decide to return back to the office, it is helpful to provide a small “Welcome back” surprise for your employees, like KMGP Norway did with this ironic video:
+If you decide to return back to the office, it is helpful to provide a small “Welcome back” surprise for your employees, as KMGP Norway did with this ironic video:

 Share this article using #MysteryMinds #BacktoOffice